CSerxy/my_vim_environment/README.md

 2. ** Ensure that your version of Vim is at least 7.4.1578 and that it has support for Python 2 or Python 3 scripting **.

+3.0 git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/plugin/Vundle.vim
-3. **Install YCM** with Vundle.
+3.1 **Install YCM** with Vundle.
 Basically, just launch vim and run :PluginInstall

 4. **Install libclang** by conda install -c rapidsai libclang